1041702008/ClickSoundFix/README.md

 # ClickSoundFix
-This Mod Fixes an annoying Bug which would play the UI-Click Sound twice when opening a new UI and the Mouse-Cursor is over a Slider in this new UI.
+This Mod Fixes an annoying Bug which would play the UI-Click Sound twice when opening a new UI and the Mouse-Cursor is over a Slider in this new UI (For example the Sound Settings UI).

 **How it works**